Drawing Hunt Permits Information

 How Does the Random Drawing Work?

 All permit applications are entered into a database and checked for potential problems such as correct hunt numbers, date of birth, hunting license information, etc. A computer then randomly assigns a "draw number" to each hunt on each valid application.
 Party hunt applications receive one draw number for each hunt; that is, both applicants on a party hunt application receive the same draw number for each hunt in the party application.

 Permits are assigned to applicants with the lowest draw numbers, up to the number of permits allocated for that particular hunt.
-If five permits are to be awarded for a particular hunt, the five permits will be given to the first five lowest draw numbers.
+If five permits are to be awarded for a particular hunt, the five permits will be assigned to the five lowest draw numbers.
 Note this may differ slightly when it comes to party applications, where two party members share the same draw number.
-For example, if four of the five permits have been awarded, and a party application has the next random number, the party application will be skipped.
-This is because there is only one permit left available, and two permits would have to be awarded for a party application (one for each member of the party).
+For example, if four of the five permits have already been assigned, and a party application has the next-lowest draw number, the party application will be skipped.
+This is because only one permit remains available, while two permits would have to be assigned (one for each member of the party).
 In those situations, the one remaining permit will be assigned to the individual applicant with the next-lowest draw number.

 How can I improve my chances of being drawn for a permit?

 - Apply early!
 By applying early, there is more time to verify your application and provide you with an opportunity to correct any error.

-- In 2015 approximately 199,153 applications were received for drawing hunts.
-About 4% of the total applications were rejected.
-The most common errors were applying for the same hunt the person won last year, too many hunts per species, failure to report on a hunt the prior year, missing or invalid hunting license information, and incorrect or missing residency information.
-In addition, hunt applications of one party member were invalidated due to errors of the other party member.
+- In 2017 approximately 296,187 applications were received for drawing hunts.
+About 3.9% of the total applications were rejected.
+The most common errors were applying for the same hunt the person won last year, applicant was awarded a subsistence hunt that conflicted with draw hunt, and exceeding the allowed number of applications for bull moose hunts.